sx4n18/reImplementation_of_Compression_MD/reImplementation_of_algorithm.md

 **get_common_ui_ma**

-can translate the clssic command to the stylus common ui command.
+can translate the classic command to the stylus common ui command.

 This should help a lot about the automation process.

-Okay, I think the script that generates a genral mmmc file and load up the design into innovus has succeeded.
+Okay, I think the script that generates a general mmmc file and load up the design into innovus has succeeded.

 The script shall expect the following: